New Albany, Ohio: Arts and culture

 Inspired by the success of the library, the Village of New Albany, Plain Township, and the New Albany-Plain Local School District partnered together in the development of the Jeanne B. McCoy Community Center for the Arts, named after the late wife of John G. McCoy and mother of John B. McCoy.
 The 35000 sqft brick building (located contiguous to the downtown learning campus containing the district schools) contains a 786-seat auditorium with balcony seating, a rehearsal studio, a dance studio, a scene shop, and classrooms dedicated to the performing arts.
 Land for the $15 million facility was donated by The New Albany Company.

 Each May since 1976, New Albany residents celebrate New Albany Founders Day with a parade, festival, rides, vendors and street performers.

 Taste of New Albany is an annual culinary event (each August since 2002) that draws thousands to Market Square in downtown New Albany to sample (for an entry fee) food from dozens of restaurants.
 The proceeds from this event benefit the New Albany Chamber of Commerce.

 The New Albany Walking Classic is a 10K walking event held annually in early September in New Albany since 2005.
 It draws thousands of walkers from the Ohio area and beyond, and had over 2,600 finishers in the 2009 race.
 The event was named the country's best walking event in 2008 by Walk magazine, and is now the country's largest walk-only race.
 Building on the success of the walking event, community members and civic leaders created the nonprofit Healthy New Albany and opened the Philip Heit Center for Healthy New Albany.

 The New Albany Classic is a USEF/FEI-sanctioned equestrian event held each September since 1998 on the estate of Les Wexner and his wife Abigail, founder of the event.
 The event raises money for the Columbus Coalition Against Family Violence.
 The related Family Day has many activities, including a concert, amusement rides, and displays of animals from the Columbus Zoo and Aquarium.

 Teen band New Hollow is based in New Albany; the members of the band met in New Albany schools.

 Government

 New Albany is a part of Ohio's 3rd congressional district, currently represented by congresswoman Joyce Beatty as well as a part of Ohio's 12th congressional district represented by congressman Troy Balderson.

+Child sex trafficking allegations

+New Albany received global attention following the release of the Epstein files as a purported hub of child sex trafficking and sexual slavery.
+Multiple victims of Epstein and his associates, including Maria Farmer and Virginia Giuffre, have alleged widespread child sexual abuse within the jurisdiction.
+This was purportedly done with the support of local police.
+Convicted sex trafficker and Epstein co-conspirator Ghislaine Maxwell told the deputy U.S. attorney general that Epstein "ran New Albany".

+On February 18, 2026, a delegation of the House Committee on Oversight and Government Reform traveled to the area to depose Epstein associate Les Wexner in a closed-door hearing.